 5. Gold Coast Regional Botanic Gardens

-The Gold Coast Regional Botanic Gardens in Benowa has experiences for all nature and garden lovers.
+The Gold Coast Regional Botanic Gardens in Benowa is a playful wonderland for all nature and garden lovers.

 Stop and smell the roses in the – you guessed it – rose garden, then let the kids go wild touching the plants in the sensory garden.
 There’s even a butterfly garden, a playground and an off-leash area for the four-legged members of the family.